MicrosoftDocs/visualstudio-docs/docs/cross-platform/setup-and-install.md

 ### For targeting iOS

-To target iOS emulators and devices from your Windows computer, you'll also need a networked Mac or Mac mini with macOS Sierra running macOS 10.12 or later, and Xcode 8.3.
+To target iOS emulators and devices from your Windows computer, you'll also need a networked Mac or Mac mini running macOS 10.12 or later, and Xcode 8.3.
 See [Setup and Install Visual Studio for Mac](~/mac/installation.md) for more detailed requirements.

 <a name="windows" />